andrejajanja/android_apps/README.md

 # android_apps
-etc.
-Source code for my personal projects
+Source code for my personal projects and etc.